for senior living, wellness, palliative care, end-of-life planning

 Books

 Anatomy of the Spirit – the Seven Stages of Power and Healing; What Makes Us Healthy – Understanding Mystical Law and Your Parallel Reality; Why People Don’t Heal and How They Can by Caroline Myss, PhD – each book is based on energy medicine and how your inner attitudes and spirit can affect your health and healing.
-Hearing CM in person or on her tapes is most impressive.
+Hearing CM in person or on her tapes is impressive.

 At Home with Dying – a Zen Hospice Approach by journalist and former Zen Hospice worker Merrill Collett.
 A practical, valuable companion no matter what your belief system is.